learn-co-curriculum/cssi-10.1-webapp-architecture/README.md

 ####7.
 List specific steps you will take and milestones you’ll need to hit.
 * Day 1 - Build the basic search.html view.
-Need a <form> tag, <input name=”search_movie”> and logging in the console so we know that the parameter is stored.
+Need a `<form>` tag, `<input name=”search_movie”>` and logging in the console so we know that the parameter is stored.
-* Day 2 - determine logic to process the “search_movie” parameter and output the matching information on the results page.
+* Day 2 - determine logic to process the `search_movie` parameter and output the matching information on the results page.
 If there are no matches, build a condition for that.
-In this case, just match it against a pre-built dictionary of movies and worry about API intergration later. award_winning_movies = {Forrest Gump {year : “1994”, link=”www.forrestgump.com”}, Lion King {year : “1992”, link : “www.thereallionking.com”}
+In this case, just match it against a pre-built dictionary of movies and worry about API intergration later. `award_winning_movies = {Forrest Gump {year : “1994”, link=”www.forrestgump.com”}, Lion King {year : “1992”, link : “www.thereallionking.com”}`
 * Day 3 - Make API Integration.
 Figure out how to get the dictionary from IMDB as the comparision dictionary
 * Day 4 - Style up the views and make it pretty!